top of page

 First, significant increases in early childhood education.
 Readiness cites research studies showing that children who benefit from early childhood education are significantly more likely to graduate from high school and avoid crime as adults.
 Education is about more than learning to read and count.
 “Young children also need to learn to share, wait their turn, follow directions, and build relationships.
 This is when children begin to develop a conscience—differentiating right from wrong—and when they start learning, to stick with a task until it is completed.”

-Second, make libraries and book events central to school education.
+Second, libraries and book events are central to school education.

-Third, invest in quality teaching which begins with a quality education for teachers and adequate classroom supplies and up-to-date texts books which are factually correct.
+Third, invest in quality teaching by beginning with quality education for teachers.
+Adequate classroom supplies and up-to-date and factually correct textbooks are necessary.

 Next week I'll be taking a look at the statistics.